advazquez1/playwright-py-automation/README.md

 # playwright-py-automation
 ## Overview

-This project is a POC which showcases the use of Python 3+, playwright, and pytest in a test automation context The primary methodology which will be used for this project is the Page Object Model (POM), a design pattern that enhances test script maintainability and re-usabilty.
+This project is a POC which showcases the use of Python 3+, playwright, and pytest in a test automation context.
+The primary methodology which will be used for this project is the Page Object Model (POM), a design pattern that enhances test script maintainability and re-usabilty.

 For this project, we'll be using a tester friendly automation web application as our demo